 Enjoy one of many Falmouth beaches

 Falmouth is a favorite summer destination for its ten town beaches that boast gulf-stream warm summer waters, including the pristine pure sands of popular Old Silver Beach located in North Falmouth.
-Lifeguards and parking are provided at all beaches, with bath houses and snack bars at a few.
+Parking is provided at all beaches, with bath houses, lifeguards, and snack bars at a few.
 Another favorite we recommend is The Knob.

 Stroll historic main street in Falmouth